Computing at Giffard Park Primary School

 Year 4

-In Year 4, they have been learning about photo editing.
-As part of this learning, they have looked at fake images, why images might be changed and editing our own images for a purpose.
-To edit the photos, they used the paint.net program and a range of tools: crop, resize, copy, paste and undo.
-They also developed our skills of finding images on pixabay, downloading the images and opening and saving the files.
+Year 4 explored photo editing, building on their digital photography knowledge and skills from KS1.
+As part of this learning, they looked at fake images, why images might be changed and edited their own images for a purpose.
+To edit the photos, they used photopea and a range of tools: crop, resize, copy, paste and undo.

 Year 5